 This sections introduces various methods to access files on a Samba server.
-Both KDE and GNOME ship with graphical tools to work with Samba shares and there is of course a command line tool for accessing Samba servers.
+Both KDE and GNOME ship with graphical tools for working with Samba shares.
+There is also a command line tool for accessing Samba servers.

 Accessing Shares with KDE and GNOME